danabban/data-blog/content/post/2022-02-20-product-recommendation/index.markdown

 Knowing what your customers tend to buy together can help with marketing efforts and cause you to optimize your store’s layout for conversion.

-There are several algorithmic implementations for the phenomenon described above, one we would be exploring in this example is the apriori algorithm.
+There are several algorithmic implementations for the phenomenon described above, the one we would be exploring in this example is the apriori algorithm.

-In simple language, the algorithm is used to find frequent patterns in a database, in the example we would be looking at, the algorithm would tell us what items customers frequently buy together by generating a set of rules called **Association Rules**.
+In simple language, the algorithm is used to find frequent patterns in a database, in this example, the algorithm would tell us what items customers frequently buy together by generating a set of rules called **Association Rules**.

 Observe the image below.
 Each ID shows the items bought in that transaction.
 You can see that **Diaper is bought with Beer in three transactions**.